Best Avalanche Beacons - Feature Image

 What is an Avalanche Beacon?

-An avalanche beacon is a device that emits a radio signal that can be detected by other avalanche beacons.
+An avalanche transceiver is a device that emits a radio signal that can be detected by other avalanche beacons.
 This allows rescuers to find buried victims in an avalanche.

 Beacons come in different shapes and sizes but have three essential components: a transmitter, receiver, and antenna.
 The transmitter sends a radio signal picked up by the receiver.
 The antenna helps to amplify the signal and makes it easier to detect.